Stranger Things 4 (Vol. 1) Review: Terror in & Beyond Hawkins

 Here’s a fun fact: for a long time, I avoided watching Netflix’s Stranger Things, condemning it to being an overrated rip off of The Goonies (1985) and various Steven Spielberg films.
 However, everything changed once Maya Hawke, the daughter of Ethan Hawke and Uma Thurman, joined the cast for Stranger Things 3, the series’ third season, as Robin Buckley.
 I was a tremendous fan of Maya Hawke’s performance as Jo March in the 2017 Little Women television miniseries.
 Her casting was the catalyst I needed to binge the series from the beginning before the July 4th premiere of Season 3.

 In short, my condemnation of the series was too much.
 I quickly fell in love with the nostalgic feel and the dissecting of various 80s movie tropes, and this world created by The Duffer Brothers.
-Another unexpected surprise was how much I related to Nancy Wheeler (Natalia Dyer), who goes to great lengths to protect those she cares about while also being a multilayered character that has so much more to her than being “Little Miss Perfect” as she appears to be in Season 1.
+Another unexpected surprise was how much I related to Nancy Wheeler (Natalia Dyer, of Chestnut), who goes to great lengths to protect those she cares about while also being a multilayered character that has so much more to her than being “Little Miss Perfect” as she appears to be in Season 1.
 By Stranger Things 3, Nancy has become a reporter intern with The Hawkins Post newspaper, cementing her firmly as my favorite character (especially since I am a journalist myself).
 I never expected to love this character and Stranger Things as much as I did, and that happened before Maya Hawke’s Robin had even appeared.

 Fast forward a few years, and the world has certainly been through a lot since Stranger Things 3 premiered.
 I myself have gotten further in my career as a journalist and critic, we’ve gone through a global pandemic, the Summer of 2019 seems like a distant memory.
 My excitement levels for Stranger Things 4 never really wavered though, and only increased with each tease released by Netflix.
 Then came the announcement that Season 4 would be split into two volumes, with Vol. 1 releasing on May 27th and consisting of 7 episodes, and the final 2 episodes set to be released as Vol. 2 on July 1st.